 - general guidance on the new trading arrangements (the Border Operating Model); and

 - specific guidance on the new trading arrangements for importing and exporting plants and plant products.

 Detailed explanation of plant health regulations for England and Wales continues to be available on the UK Government website for:

-- imports, exports and inland movements of timber, wood and wood products, including firewood, or from the Forestry Commission’s Cross-Border Plant Health Service; and
+- imports, exports and inland movements of timber, wood and wood products, including firewood, or from the Forestry Commission’s Plant Health Forestry team; and

 - imports, exports and inland movements of plants, seeds, cuttings and other plant reproductive materials, including forestry planting materials, or from the Animal & Plant Health Agency (APHA).

 EU Exit plant health guidance for Scotland and Northern Ireland is available from:

 - Scottish Government Science & Advice for Scottish Agriculture (SASA); and